hughesadam87/scikit-spectra/README.rst

    2. To document the progress and functionalities of the toolset.
    3. To broadcast the toolkit to the community, and hopefully to merge with other Python spectroscopy packages.

-In regard to the final point, ``skspec`` is not an attempt to be the de-facto spectroscopy toolkit in Python; rather, it is a domain-specific wrapper for pandas.
+In regard to the final point, ``scikit-spectra`` is not an attempt to be the de-facto spectroscopy toolkit in Python; rather, it is a domain-specific wrapper for pandas.
 It should be quite extensible to other spectroscopy domains, where it may perform a supporting or ancillary role.
 It is our hope that in the future, other internal GWU tools for fiber optics design and nanomaterial plasmonics,